-In the affected areas, the early stage of HS presents itself where the skin shows a variable mixture of blackheads and abscesses which consist of red lumps looking like boils, pus spots, and cysts.
-In the later stages of HS tunnels under the skin that leak pus form and wounds may not heal easily.
+In the early stages of HS, there are a mixture of blackheads, pus spots or red lumps which look like boils or cysts (also known as abscesses).
+In the later stages of HS, tunnels may form under the skin that leak pus with wounds that may not heal easily.
 As time goes by, more and more scarring appears.